 These words are spoken to begin or end the message, indicate information for the receiving operator, or to seperate parts of the message or books. they are not counted in the check.

-Initials, figure(s), Mix Group, or Mix Group Figure(s), Amateur Call Sign, (not used in the preamble), I Spell, Email Address, Internet Address, Telephone Figures, used to introduce the telephone number in an address or signature when no zip code is used.
+Initials, figure(s), Mix Group, or Mix Group Figure(s), Amateur Call Sign, (Introductory Amateur call sign not used in the preamble), I Spell, Email Address, Internet Address, Telephone Figures, used to introduce the telephone number in an addressee or signature when no zip code is used.
+Introductory words are not counted as a word group in the text.

 13.The letters ARL precede the check in messages containing ARRL numbered radiograms in the text.
-They are voiced as 3 letters without introduction, as in ARL 20: “ARL TWO ZERO” The letters ARL are customarily voiced without Phonetics, but may be so voiced in severe conditions.
+They are voiced as 3 letters without introduction, as in ARL 20: “ARL TWO ZERO” The letters ARL are customarily voiced in the text without Phonetics, but may be so voiced in severe conditions.

 14. Do not use Q signals on voice nets.
 Say it with words.The sign of a good Radio Operator, during drills, and an emergency situation will say it in plain language to get the message across fast and accurate on voice nets.
 If you do not have traffic, then say “NO TRAFFIC” NTS Manual 2.1.4.12 Q signals are designed for CW only.
 Please do not confuse new operators that are coming aboard.
 I have many of them asking what the Q signals are.
 We do not use them on voice nets.
 Please say it with plain words on the phone nets.